-- at least six units from Board Developed Courses; - at least two units of a Board Developed Course in English (English Studies Content Endorsed Course satisfies the pattern of study English requirement) - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); and - · at least four subjects.
+- at least six units from Board Developed Courses - at least two units of a Board Developed Course in English (English Studies Content Endorsed Course satisfies the pattern of study English requirement, it is a Category B Course) - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses) - at least four subjects.

-To satisfy pattern of study requirements for the Higher School Certificate, a student may count up to six units of Science in Year 11 and seven units of Science in Year 12.
+To satisfy the pattern of study requirements for the Higher School Certificate, a student may count up to six units of Science in Year 11 and seven units of Science in Year 12.